rajdeepv/nakal/README.md

 once baseline is built, next execution onwards, start using environment variable NAKAL_MODE=compare to compare against baseline. any difference will be put in the same directory with image file named "current_screen_name_diff.png"

-## Important

-* This works best when your tests are running against mocked data
-* If test data keeps changing for each test, use diff_metric (output of nakal_execute method above) to determine if the change is acceptable.
+If You want to organize baseline nicely, you can even specify sub-paths in #nakal_execute like this:

+	diff_metric = nakal_execute("feature/sub_feature/current_screen_name")

 For setting custom directory, use:

 	Nakal.directory= "<desired_directory>"
 	Nakal.device_name = "nexus7"

-For cropping the notification bar OR scroll bar, create a config/nakal.yml file in execution directory
+For cropping the notification bar OR scroll bar, create a config/nakal.yml file in execution directory.

 eg: